kai771/kindlepdfviewer/README.md

 on your view.

 If you are using Fedora Core Linux, do `yum install SDL SDL-devel`.
-If you are using Ubuntu, install `libsdl-dev1.2` package.
+If you are using Ubuntu, do `apt-get install libsdl-dev1.2` package.

 To build in "emulation mode", you need to run make like this:
 	make clean cleanthirdparty